runtimeverification/iele-semantics/iele.md

 deployed to them.
 Note that a contract can forbid payments by refusing to declare the `@deposit` function, and explicitly raising an exception if any of its entry points are invoked with a balance transfer.

+Note that the syntax used in the following `#emptyCode` macro is desugared IELE syntax, where contracts have a size in bytes metadata attachment (`!0` here) and argument lists are replaced with an integer value representing arity (`0` here).

 ```{.k .uiuck .rvk}
     syntax IeleName ::= "Main" [token]
  // ----------------------------------